madanbaduwal/learning-modalities/README.md

 n transfer learning, we first train a base network on a base dataset and task, and then we repurpose the learned features, or transfer them, to a second target network to be trained on a target dataset and task.
 This process will tend to work if the features are general, meaning suitable to both base and target tasks, instead of specific to the base task.

-## Self-supervise learning

-(Hybrid learning)(supervise+ unsupervise + reinforcement)(pretext task)

-- Example: a model can be trained to predict the missing word in a sentence, to predict the next word given the previous ones, or to classify the rotation angle of an image.

 ## Fine tunning learning